gausby/tortoise/README.md

 This is work in progress.
 The documentation sure needs improvements, and while the user interface is stabilizing there might be some changes in the future.
-Amongst other things the client should support:
+Amongst other things the client supports:

   - Keeping a connection to a MQTT server (version 3.1.1 for now)
   - Publishing and subscribing to topics of QoS 0, 1, and 2
-  - Connecting via TCP
+  - Connecting via TCP and SSL (experimental)
   - The fundamentals are there, but some of the API's might change in the near future